catpea/catpea-project/database/furkies-purrkies/poem-1599/index.md

 ---

-I didn’t have much friends,
+I didn’t have many friends,
 but I had my science book to ponder.

 And shortly thereafter programming,